 Many people arrive at this page after receiving a negative test result — yet still feeling that something is wrong.
 That experience is common, and it is not a failure of perception.
+Standard Lyme tests are genuinely useful screening tools.
+They are also imperfect in ways that are important to understand — especially for people who may have been ill for some time.

 What tests actually measure

+Both tests measure your immune system's response to the bacteria — not the bacteria itself.
+This distinction matters more than it might initially seem.
 If the immune response is weak, delayed, or suppressed at the time of testing — for any reason — the test may not register it.
 The infection can be present without producing a detectable antibody signal.

 These tests measure antibodies — not the bacteria itself.
 Anything that affects immune response affects what the test can detect.
+The overall sensitivity of the two-tier algorithm is approximately 57.6% — meaning it misses roughly 4 in 10 genuine Lyme cases.

 Why results can miss the picture

-- Antibodies take weeks to develop after infection
+- Antibodies take 2–6 weeks to develop after infection

-- Testing in the first 2–4 weeks often returns false negatives
+- Testing in the first weeks often returns false negatives

 - A negative early result does not rule out infection

-What this means: If tested shortly after a bite or before symptoms fully developed, the window for antibody detection may not yet have arrived.
+If tested shortly after a bite or before symptoms fully developed, the window for antibody detection may not yet have arrived.

 - Standard Lyme test shows only Borrelia antibodies

-- Bartonella, Babesia, and Ehrlichia require separate testing
+- Bartonella, Babesia, Ehrlichia require separate testing

 - A "negative Lyme test" says nothing about co-infections